iaptic/react-native-iaptic/api.md

 All possible event types that can be listened to.

+- `products.updated` - When any product metadata is updated (title, price, description, etc.)
 - `purchase.updated` - When any purchase is updated (subscription, consumable, non-consumable)
 - `subscription.updated` - When a subscription is updated (renewed, cancelled, expired, changed)
 - `subscription.renewed` - When a subscription is renewed